melmzv/huwiwiQuartoThesis/README.md

 - While Overleaf is a convenient cloud-based platform, it is still limited by its reliance on internet connection, and its servers can occasionally experience downtime [quite frequently](https://status.overleaf.com/). :zap:
 - Plus, Zotero integration - necessary for managing references - is only available for **premium users**.
 And let’s be honest: we’d rather not pay for something we can do better locally. :money_with_wings:
-- Quarto, on the other hand, allows you to work offline - ensuring your research is always accessible - and integrates with Git for full version control, so if your laptop breaks, your work is safe.
+- Quarto, on the other hand, allows you to work offline - ensuring your research is always accessible - and integrates with Git for full version control and collaboration (branching, pull requests), so you get the same collaborative benefits as Overleaf plus the safety of Git: if your laptop breaks, your work is safe.

 <p align="center">
   <img src="https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExemdyZWZiM2J5YnhxYXVmdmlwdmxpbGZnMHdyNXhjOGlkcTRydGRncSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/xT3i1kd2xAVSKslyh2/giphy.gif" alt="Centered GIF"/>